Huff and puff apparatus

-The huff and puff apparatus is used in school biology labs to demonstrate that carbon dioxide is a product of respiration.
+The huff and puff apparatus is used in school biology and chemistry labs to demonstrate that carbon dioxide is a product of respiration.

+A sample procedure is as follows:

 A pupil breathes in and out of the middle tube.
 The glass tubing is arranged in such a way that one flask bubbles as the pupils breathes in, the other as the pupil breathes out.
-A suitable carbon dioxide indicator, such as limewater or bicarbonate indicator shows the increased presence of carbon dioxide in the outgoing breath.
-This turns the bicarbonate into milky white substance.
+A suitable carbon dioxide indicator, such as limewater, cabbage juice, or bicarbonate indicator shows the increased presence of carbon dioxide in the outgoing breath.
+This turns the limewater into milky white substance.